 This is the age of innovative ministry techniques and methodologies.
-We’re mad with creativity, which I love, but at times we can be right in the midst of innovation and be missing out on developing something so much more vital – our souls.
+We’re mad with creativity, which I love by the way, but at times we can be right in the midst of innovation and be missing out on developing something so much more vital – our souls.

 Our Theology Can Always Use Deepening

 Most systematic theologies will organize biblical doctrine around anywhere from ten to twenty major topics.
 There are four specific areas of theology that stand out in my mind as being vital to a Pastor’s soul-health:

 - The theology of our pastoral calling.
 Who is it exactly that God is calling me to be? is really more important than what are the tasks God has called me to do?